-On the hike out from Mount Sopris, near our Aspen, Colorado, home, my husband commented that it feels like time to invest in lighter-weight backpacking gear to ease up the wear and tear on our bodies.
-Our kids are ages nine and 11, and backpacking as a family is an important part of our lives.
-Recently, we upgraded our mountain bikes (cushy suspension, etc.) so that we could still happily bike with our kids; it seems like we need to do the same with our backpacking equipment.
+My husband and I have decided it’s time to invest in lighter backpacking gear to ease the impact on our bodies.
+Our kids are nine and 11, and backpacking as a family is an important part of our lives.
+Recently, we upgraded our mountain bikes so that we could still happily bike with our kids; it seems like we need to do the same with our backpacking equipment.
 Knowing that you are in touch with the latest gear compared to our old stuff, what would you recommend as the most important things to upgrade, with weight in mind?

 Our kids seem to be just behind yours in age… perhaps you’ve experienced the same need to lighten your load as you get toward your 40s and 50s yourself?
 Do you feel that lighter/better gear is essential to keeping you in the backpacking game at this point in life?

 Thank you for any insights and advice!
 We’ve enjoyed our trips based on info from your stories: Teton Crest Trail, Laugavegur Trail, Iceland; and we’re considering a trek in either Patagonia or New Zealand next.

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.

 Whenever I get that question from a friend or a reader and offer them advice, they are all, to a person, glad they got new, lighter gear.
 If your gear is as old as you say, you could reduce your base pack weight significantly, probably by 10 pounds or more, as well as cut the volume of what you’re carrying, which allows you to use a smaller, lighter pack.
 (Base pack weight refers to gear and clothing, not including food and water.)